s-victor/TinyPedal/docs/customization.md

     grid_move_size
 Set grid size for grid move, value in pixel.
 Default is `8` pixel.
 Minimum value is limited to `1`.

-    minimum_update_interval
-Set minimum refresh rate limit for widget and module in milliseconds.
-This option is used for preventing extremely low refresh rate that may cause performance issues in case user incorrectly sets `update_interval` and `idle_update_interval` values.
-Default value is `10`, and should not be modified.

-    maximum_saving_attempts
-Set maximum retry attempts for preset saving.
-Default value is `10`.
-Minimum value is limited to `3` maximum attempts.
-Note, each attempt has a roughly 50ms delay.
-If all saving attempts failed, saving will be aborted, and old preset file will be restored to avoid preset file corruption.

 ## Shared memory API